agileadam/large-images-drush/README.md

 ## WARNING

-I suggest running `large-images-list` before running large-images-compress.
+I suggest running `large-images-list` before running `large-images-compress`.
 This does not modify anything on your system.

 These commands work fine in the environments where I've used them.
 This does not mean it'll work perfectly for you!